 - Request validation of the debt

-- Ask collectors to stop contacting them
+- Ask collectors to stop contacting you

-- Dispute debts they believe are inaccurate
+- Dispute debts you believe are inaccurate

-How to Stop Collection Agency Harassment & Report Debt Collection Abuse
+How to Stop Collection Agency Harassment

-How to Stop Debt Collectors
+How to Stop Debt Collectors from Calling

 The FDCPA grants consumers the right to ask debt collectors to cease contact, but it specifically excludes business debts from its protections.
-To potentially stop debt collectors from calling:
+To potentially stop collectors from calling:

 Debt Collection Notice: Understanding Your Rights